Skip to main content

 Knowing a signal exists is one thing.
 Converting it into booked meetings is another.
 Here’s a practical workflow for B2B sales teams targeting the French real estate sector.

-Step 1, Set up automated signal monitoring
+Step 1: Set up automated signal monitoring

 Use Rodz to track job offer signals across your target accounts in real estate.
-Filter by geography (Île-de-France, PACA, Métropole de Lyon are the three most active markets), company size, and role keywords relevant to your solution.
+Filter by geography (Île-de-France, PACA, and Métropole de Lyon are the three most active markets), company size, and role keywords relevant to your solution.
 Rodz surfaces these signals in real time, so your team knows the moment a target account starts hiring.

-Step 2, Qualify the signal before outreach
+Step 2: Qualify the signal before outreach

 Not every job offer warrants a call.
 Apply a quick qualification filter: